latouchek/mtv-vsphere/README.md

-# Migrating  VMs from Vsphere to OpenShift CNV with Migration Toolkit for Virtualization (MTV)
+# Migrating  VMs from vSphere to OpenShift CNV with Migration Toolkit for Virtualization (MTV)

 ## Introduction

-This post will walk you through  VM migration  from Vsphere to Openshift Virtualisation (Kubevirt) by using  Migration Toolkit for Virtualization (MTV).
+This post will walk you through  VM migration  from vSphere to Openshift Virtualisation (Kubevirt) by using  Migration Toolkit for Virtualization (MTV).
 It gatherered everything I could find on the subject during an engagment for a customer of mine.

 MTV is **Red Hat**'s supported version of upstream project **Forklift** and migrates virtualized workloads from different sources to Kubernetes using KubeVirt.
 It is designed to make the task simple so that you can migrate anything from one or two machines to hundreds of them.
 Migration is a simple, three-stage process: